skirsten/hacky-easter-2016/README.md

 	if i % 1000000 == 0:
 		print(i, key)
 ```
-This provides us with the key `tKguF` wich we can use to craft our own token:
+This provides us with the key `tKguF` which we can use to craft our own token:

 ```python
 import base64